How adding a playable dragon race to World of Warcraft brought a 10-year-old loot system to its knees

 Back to Pandaria: Enter the Heavenly Onyx Cloud Serpent

 It's 2012.
-As players storm the shores of Pandaria, many charge towards a new world boss called The Sha of Anger, one of a pair of newly added and extremely difficult enemies that randomly spawn in two of the game's outdoor zones.
+As players storm the shores of Pandaria, many charge towards a new world boss called the Sha of Anger, one of a pair of newly added and extremely difficult enemies that randomly spawn in two of the game's outdoor zones.
 The Sha can be killed every 15 minutes, but can only be looted once per week, with the chance to award high-quality armor (among other things).
 Many players are hunting down the Sha to get said armor (their old gear having become obsolete with the new expansion), but many more are after a more elusive prize listed on the boss loot table: The Reins of the Heavenly Onyx Cloud Serpent.

 The Heavenly Onyx Cloud Serpent is coveted because of its visually striking design and bright colors.
 It both looks good and stands out in a crowd (literally glowing with bright white light), which means everyone wants it.
-But as more and more of the unwashed masses spill upon the continent of Pandaria to slay the Sha in an attempt to get their very own photonegative dragon, one thing becomes clear.
+But as more and more of the unwashed masses spill onto Pandaria to slay the Sha in an attempt to get their very own photonegative dragon, one thing becomes clear.
 It's rare.
 Possibly more rare than any mount added to an enemy's loot table before.
 Unlucky players who didn't get the mount on their first try will have to simply wait until the weekly loot-lockout resets on Tuesday to try and kill him again, or bring their alts (additional characters on their account) to kill him for extra tries.

 The weeks pass by.
 Players begin doing the new raids and out-gear the armor offered by the Sha of Anger, but he continues to be beaten to death nearly as soon as he spawns by a massive, rabid community of increasingly frustrated mount hunters.
 The more kills players rack up without seeing the mount, the more rare they realize it is, which makes getting it all the more prestigious and increases the desire to farm it further.
 Someone asks Blizzard to confirm the mount is actually in the game and there isn't some hidden requirement to unlock it, which Blizzard does, insisting that it just has a low drop rate.